 What does the Bible teach about the crowns?

-Rewards are given based upon our work for the Lord.
+Rewards are given based on our work for the Lord.

 Matthew 6:20 But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal.